coderaiser/putout/README.md

 Please send pull requests with `babel plugins` which can be used as codemods, or simplify, fix, makes code more readable.

-## Using JSCodeshift codemods in Putout
+## Using JSCodeshift codemods with Putout

 `jscodeshift` codemods can be added to `plugins` section of `.putout.json` with prefix `jscodeshift/`.
 This way: